 Lifestyle AND is an ideal place to enjoy the great outdoors.
 The abundance of scenic locations includes 7 beaches (5 awardwinning), 12 golf courses (5 Northern Ireland Tourism accredited), flying schools, and various sailing and water sports centres, as well as karting at Eddie Irvine's Sports Facility and Kirkistown Motor Racing Circuit.
-Bangor has the only 50m Olympic size swimming pool in Northern Ireland and a range of other sporting facilities including tennis courts, bowling greens and the largest indoor archery range in Ireland.
-AND is home to the largest cycling club in NI which caters for all ages and abilities.
-AND has ambitious plans to develop one of the largest stretch of greenways in Northern Ireland, creating a 53km loop.
+Bangor has one of only two 50m Olympic size swimming pools in Northern Ireland and boasts a range of other sporting facilities including tennis courts, bowling greens and the largest indoor archery range in Ireland.
+AND is home to the largest cycling club in NI which caters for all ages and abilities, and has ambitious plans to develop one of the largest stretch of greenways in Northern Ireland, creating a 53km loop.

 Living AND is a highly desirable place to live with superb amenities, high performing schools (47 primary, 12 secondary, 4 grammar and 2 colleges), excellent transport links and infrastructure.
 A range of housing options is available from affordable to exclusive (£30k to £3m).
-Holywood and Strangford Lough were named regional winners of 'The Times Best Places to Live in the UK 2021' and Newtownards 'The Great British High Street Awards 2019 - Northern Ireland Champion Winner'.
+Donaghadee (2023), Holywood and Strangford Lough (2021) are regional winners of 'The Times Best Places to Live in the UK' and Newtownards is 'The Great British High Street Awards 2019 - Northern Ireland Champion Winner'.

 Culture AND offers cultural experiences to suit all ages and interests.
 Step back a hundred years at the Ulster Folk Museum and Ulster Transport Museum [Cultra]; walk in the footsteps of monks and Saints at Bangor Abbey and North Down Museum; or explore the Ards Peninsula to see how it was shaped by early settlers.
 AND comes alive with a vibrant annual calendar of festivals, concerts, and events with everything from Aspects, Northern Ireland's longest running literary festival to the Ultimate Strongman competition.
-Open House and Sea Bangor festivals celebrate local maritime heritage, great local food, drink, craft and music.
-Visitor attractions include 2 of Northern Ireland's Top 10 (NISRA 2020) - Pickie Fun Park for seaside family fun and the National Trust's Mount Stewart (also voted one of the top 10 gardens in the world).
+Festivals including Open House celebrate local heritage, great local food, drink, craft and music.
+The recently opened Court House music venue in Bangor is a cultural hub.
+Visitor attractions include 2 of Northern Ireland's Top 10 (NISRA 2019) - Pickie Funpark for seaside family fun and the National Trust's Mount Stewart also voted one of the top 10 gardens in the world.
 Creativity AND demonstrates a strong presence in the digital sector and is also renowned for high quality craft and artisan makers offering unique products.
 Our towns and villages thrive with independent shops, boutiques and award winning markets.
 Great Food & Drink Hub Well known as a foodie haven, Northern Ireland was named 'World's Best Food Destination' at the International Travel and Tourism Awards in 2018.
 AND boasts more award winning eateries than any other region outside of Belfast including Michelan Bib gourmand winners, best Asian and Curry restaurants, award winning bakeries, takeaways and a Best Fish 'n' Chips establishment.
-The food and drink offering is internationally acclaimed with unique foods such as Portavogie Prawns, Strangford Lough oysters, grass-fed beef and Comber Earlies [PGI status] and award winning producers making everything from dairy products to sauces.
-AND is home to Echlinville and Copeland Distilleries producers of fine gins and whiskeys.
+The food and drink offering is internationally acclaimed with unique foods such as Portavogie Prawns, Strangford Lough oysters, grass-fed beef and Comber Earlies Potatoes (PGI status) and award winning producers making everything from dairy products to sauces.
+AND is home to Echlinville and Copeland Distilleries, producers of fine gins and whiskeys.
 A great place to visit

-ACCOMMODATION 8 hotels, 378 rooms, 764 bed spaces.
+ACCOMMODATION

-68 serviced accommodation providers and 190 unserviced (Tourism NI Nov 2021).
+8 hotels, 375 rooms, 767 bed spaces.
+58 serviced accommodation (452 beds) providers and 223 unserviced (1182 beds).
+Tourism NI April 2023

 VISITORS

 0.3m overnight trips with 1.1m bed

 £52m expenditure on overnight trips.